Pauldumebi/Graphql-Assessment/README.md

 Frontend - React
 Backend - Graphql

-I decided to create my own graphql mock up api. to run it install dependencies using 'npm install' and 'npm run start' to start the server.
-I created my graphql connections inside the app.js and graphql folder inside src to define fields.
-A few libraries i used react-icons, lodash.debounce, framer-motion.
-I created my components and view folder.
-The app was broken down into components with each individual component in the components folder. i created a helper folder and functions i intend to reuse where placed there.
-I made a copy of data which was then used for filter and search.
-Edge cases like filter by two parameters and searching through filter list was taken care of.
-The experience is smooth and fast however if i was to improve on it i would improve on the UI.
+I made the decision to build my own mock graphql api.
+Utilizing 'npm install' and 'npm run start' to start the server, dependencies are installed.
+I built my graphql connections within the application. fields are defined in the Queries.js in the graphql folders inside of src.
+I utilized a few libraries, including framer-motion, lodash.debounce, and react-icons.
+My components and view folder were generated.
+The app was divided into components, each of which was stored in the components folder.
+I made a helper folder and put the functions I wanted to reuse inside.
+Upon successful connection to the api the data is displyed in cards.
+I made a copy of the data, which was subsequently put to use for filtering and searching.
+Edge cases like searching over the filtered list and filtering by two parameters were addressed.
+Although the experience is quick and easy, I would like to see the UI improved.